|MN183||15 - 19 Nov 2020||Dubai - UAE||4,950|

 - How various non-corrosion engineering-based integrity measures could also significantly enhance corrosion control and mitigation often at no or very little costs

-- Corrosion and Corrosion Engineering (CE) in the Industry
+- Corrosion and Corrosion Engineering (CE) in the Oil and Gas Industry

 Day Two: The Corrosion Management Implementation Process

-- The Corrosion Engineering Position and Its Significance
+- The Corrosion Engineering and Corrosion Management Interactions Post-Commissioning

 - The Significance of Communication